5 Ways To Stay Active In The Office29th October 2019

-1. A standing desk or a table that you can easily adjust to different heights can prevent your body from being in the same position for hours on end (propping up your computer on some books on a regular desk or moving your laptop to a nearby counter that is a comfortable height for standing can also help.
+Easily adjust to different heights to prevent your body from being in the same position for hours on end.
+Propping up your computer on some books on a regular desk or moving your laptop to a nearby counter that is a comfortable height for standing can also help.

 Most importantly staying active in the office during your day will help your work motivation and overall health.

 *England and the Active Working Community Interest Company explains just how long we should be standing.
 The statement, published in June 2015 in the British Journal of Sports Medicine, suggests that four hours of standing during each workday may be the ideal target.